 In my second year teaching 7th grade science at OES, I designed a unit on using SimCity to achieve content and learning goals around systems thinking and sustainability.
 Even once the novelty of playing a video game for class wore off, my students were stopping me in the hallway to get help or talk to me about their cities.
 I continued to support the project as the tech coordinator and presented the unit at NCCE 2013 and ISTE 2013.
 I was also interviewed on Playtime Online by GlassLab as part of the Institute of Play.

 Parent Education/Outreach, 2011-2014

-As technology coordinator, my role is to facilitate the use of technology by students, faculty, and families.
-I have reached out to partner with parents on many occasions, such as conducting sessions on Facebook privacy settings, using Google Apps, personal 1 on 1 meetings to set up calendars or accounts, Instagram, Parent Speedgeeking, and PAL discussions.
+As technology coordinator, my role was to facilitate the use of technology by students, faculty, and families.
+I also reached out to partner with parents on many occasions, such as conducting sessions on Facebook privacy settings, using Google Apps, personal 1 on 1 meetings to set up calendars or accounts, Instagram, Parent Speedgeeking, and PAL discussions.
 I value these conversations because it builds a common culture in all members of our community.

 Self Study Committee (OES), 2011-2013

 Just after being hired as the MS Tech Coordinator, I was asked by the self study team chair to join the team to support the technology that would be needed for the study.
 Over the summer, I built a website (example here) to give a frame to the task.
 We used it to embed documents for everyone in school to see and for team resources like calendars & meetings minutes.
 I used a folder in Drive to manage sharing.
 I was also the liaison to Science, Math, Health & Safety, and Counseling & Academic Support.
 I was helping troubleshoot documents and publishing from the very beginning until the Friday before the visiting team arrived!